automationhacks/automationhacks.github.io/_posts/2020-02-22-using-testng-setup-teardowns-with-data-provider-combinations.md

 While this works, this certainly violates the **DRY** principle.
 We have the same code in two different test methods and added a bunch of more problems for ourselves.

   * What if there is a change in the Booking class?
 We would now have to make the same change in multiple places.
-  * Also, the test methods&#8217; size has just gone up to 15 LOC.
+  * Also, the test methods' size has just gone up to 15 LOC.
 While this is manageable now.
 It can quickly turn bad if we do this 10, 20 or 50 times.
 After that welcome to 2 hours of debugging every morning when something fails and heaven forbid if you have to update these tests.

 ## Using setup/teardown blocks

 If you notice, both the test methods need the booking to be created as a pre-requisite right?

-Let&#8217;s refactor these methods to make use of Setup `@Before`feature of TestNG
+Let's refactor these methods to make use of Setup `@Before`feature of TestNG

 Here are the changes I have made: